jlawson-design/d-day-website/README.md

 ### Form Submit Page

 Currently the form links to the Code Institute submission page once submitted.
 Extra content could include a built-in submission page to keep the site consistent.

+### Single Page

+Feedback was provided to convert the site into a one-page application.
+This feature would involve moving the video section below the feedback form.
+Time constraints meant that this could not be implemented.
 ___

 # Testing